iOSdevSofotatos/iOS-dev-journey/VAPOR-API-WITH-SWIFTUI.md

 No changes are made to the originating request; route handlers will receive the request path components without modification

 ## Viewing Routes
-You can access your application's routes by making the Routes service or using app.routes.
+You can access your application's routes by making the Routes service or using app.routes.all

 print(app.routes.all) // [Route]